oit-ipbl/portal/README.md

 We will notify when the materials are published on Slack.
 ### Setup
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the setup until 7/7.
+All students are required to complete exercises  for understanding setup until 7/7.

 - [Communication Tools](https://github.com/oit-ipbl/portal/blob/main/setup/commtools.md)
   - How to use Slack, oVice and miro in this iPBL.